calumbruton/Vein/README.md

-# A Wearable for the Lifter
+# VEIN: A Wearable for the Lifter

 Vein is a wearable device that uses an IMU and machine learning to count the number of repetitions performed of an exercise for a user and predict the exercise they are doing.
 Allowing the weight lifter to avoid the hassle of counting every rep and manually tracking their workouts.